sjb8100/Raspberry-Pi/README.md

-# Raspberry-Pi
+# BareMetal Raspberry-Pi (Linux free zone)
-My public workings with the Raspberry Pi in Assembler and C. Much of the code here was done for and covered by articles on CodeProject.com.
+My public baremetal workings with the Raspberry Pi in Assembler and C. Much of the code here was done for and covered by articles on CodeProject.com.

 >/*+++++++++++++++[ ALL CODE IN THE REPOSITORY IS FREEWARE ]+++++++++++++++++}
 >